carueda/odssplatim-ui/README.md

   - vis.js upgraded to 3.5.0, and with this, re-enable highlight of holidays and weekends.
   - some related parameters only captured in the config (later on, some of these can put in the preferences, specially when user information is incorporated).
+  - adjust status div style (now similar to that of fleet status)

 - 2014-09-15: (0.3.0)
   - (internal) change token-platform link to use platform name instead of platform mongo id